bodanesc/copilot-resources/m365/demo-tenant/create_tenant.md

 ---
 layout: page
+nav_exclude: true
+title: Create a Microsoft 365 Business Premium tenant in Advisory
 permalink: m365/demo/create_tenant
 ---
-# Create a Microsoft 365 Business Premium tenant in Advisory

 {% include note_info.html content="This chapter takes about 10 minutes to read and 15 minutes to implement" %}